Thousands protest Catalan vote crackdown

 "The streets will always be ours," protesters chanted.

 Officers from the Guardia Civil and the Catalan police force stood guard outside the local headquarters of the Spanish government in Barcelona, where hundreds of firefighters gathered.
 Other groups of protesters gathered outside the headquarters of the Guardia Civil.

+According to AFP, one hotel in a nearby coastal town told 200 officers who were staying there to leave because of protests outside.
+Spanish newspaper La Vanguardia reported that two large cruise ships that have also been housing police officers drafted to Catalonia are to remain in the port of Barcelona until October 11.

+Spain's Interior Minister, Juan Ignacio Zoido, said Madrid would "take all necessary measures" to stop the "intolerable harassment" of national security forces.

-The Catalan government says earned the right to split from Spain, claiming 90% of those who voted in Sunday's poll were in favour of independence.
+The Catalan government says it earned the right to split from Spain, claiming 90% of those who voted in Sunday's poll were in favour of independence.
 But the result was not decisive: turnout was low, at around 42%.

 The Catalan health ministry said 893 people were injured in the clashes Sunday as riot police raided polling stations, dragged away voters and fired rubber bullets.